 The temperature regime is another key factor influencing odours.
 High temperatures > 65/70 °C diminish the microbial diversity and thus slow down the decomposition process.
 Intermediate metabolite substances with high odour intensity are more likely to be generated.
 Intensified aeration or mechanical agitation, changing the heap diameter and watering can counter steer the effects of overheating.
 Thus periods with temperatures above 65 °C need to be kept as short as possible.

 Optimised water content at any stage of decomposition is a pre-condition for proper odour management.
 Process water and condensates may constitute a significant source of odours.
 An excess of water may cause anaerobic conditions especially in the bottom of windrows.
 Therefore besides operating an effective watering system, sites also need to ensure continuous drainage of both process and surface waters.
 In closed reactor systems regular measurements of the water content together with water balances allow for optimised water management, thereby minimising odour potential.

+Use of the ‘squeeze’ test as a mechanism to evaluate the correct moisture % is useful in ensuring that the process moistures are correct and assists in an optimised process.

 Furthermore, the sufficient supply of oxygen to the microbial community must be guaranteed at all stages of composting.
 These are described in Table 7.